Jahmyr Gibbs

-Jahmyr Gibbs (/dʒəˈmɪər/ jə-MEER; born March 20, 2002), nicknamed "Sonic", is an American professional football running back for the Detroit Lions of the National Football League (NFL).
+Jahmyr Gibbs (/dʒəˈmɪər/ jə-MEER; born March 20, 2002) is an American professional football running back for the Detroit Lions of the National Football League (NFL).
 He played college football for the Georgia Tech Yellow Jackets and Alabama Crimson Tide.
-Gibbs was selected by the Lions in the first round of the 2023 NFL draft, where he was an All-Rookie Team selection and voted to the Pro Bowl.
-In 2024, Gibbs was again selected to the Pro Bowl and set a Detroit franchise record for the most touchdowns scored in a single season (20), which also led the league.
+Gibbs was selected with the 12th overall pick by the Lions in the first round of the 2023 NFL draft.

+With the Lions, he became part of a rushing tandem with David Montgomery, nicknamed "Sonic" (Gibbs) and "Knuckles" (Montgomery).
+In 2024, Gibbs set a Detroit franchise record for the most touchdowns scored in a single season (20), which also led the league.
+He was selected to the Pro Bowl in each of his first three NFL seasons, from 2023 to 2025.

 Early life

-Gibbs grew up in Dalton, Georgia, and attended Dalton High School.
-He rushed for 897 yards and 10 touchdowns as a sophomore, and 1,431 yards and 20 touchdowns in his junior season.
+Gibbs was born on March 20, 2002 and grew up in Dalton, Georgia.
+After departing from his biological parents at a young age, he was raised by his grandmother, Angela Willis.
+Gibbs grew up in poverty, living at shelters alongside his grandmother for a portion of his childhood.
+Opportunities would begin to open up for Gibbs when he began attending Dalton High School.
+At the age of fifteen, Gibbs would be adopted by Dusty and Greg Ross, parents of Dalton teammate John Ross.
+Around this time, he began to emerge as a football player.
+Gibbs rushed for 897 yards and 10 touchdowns as a sophomore, and 1,431 yards and 20 touchdowns in his junior season.
 As a senior, Gibbs led the state with 2,554 rushing yards and 40 touchdowns and was named first team all-state, the Georgia 6-A 2020 Offensive Player of the Year and a first team All-American by Sports Illustrated.
 He was also invited to play in the 2020 All-American Bowl.
 Gibbs finished his high school career with 4,882 rushing yards and 70 touchdowns.

 Gibbs was initially rated a three-star recruit and committed to play college football for the Georgia Tech Yellow Jackets at the end of his junior year over offers from Michigan, Texas A&M, and North Carolina.
 Gibbs was re-rated as a four-star prospect during his senior year and was further recruited by Florida, Georgia and Alabama, but ultimately decided to maintain his commitment to Georgia Tech.